particle-iot/docs/src/content/support/pricing/general-questions.md

 - **Manage cellular devices closely**: If you are using cellular, you can avoid Device Cloud costs by deactivating your SIM card when it is not in use.
-Also, make sure to set and check the data limit on your SIM to avoid incuring overages.
+Also, make sure to set and check the data limit on your SIM to avoid incurring overages.
 For more info on reducing your cellular bill, [check out the cellular billing guide](/tutorials/cellular-connectivity/billing/#how-to-reduce-your-bill) and the [cellular data guide](/tutorials/cellular-connectivity/data/#what-consumes-data-)